Would you like to sell more crafts this holiday season?

 Play Christmas songs and set up your display.

-Have change available for people who will be purchasing with cash and have your credit card reader charged.
+Have change available for people purchasing with cash and have your credit card reader charged.

 Hosting Craft Sale Party Extras